Bitergia/fiware-chanchan/docker/images/authzforce/README.md

 Information on how to do that can be found [here](https://github.com/Bitergia/docker/tree/master/baseimages/ubuntu#about-ssh).
 **Note** that the information below is regarding the `bitergia/ubuntu-trusty` baseimage.
 If you have already pulled or made a `bitergia/authzforce` image based in the `bitergia/ubuntu-trusty` image before applying the keys change, you will need to re-build both images again.

+## User feedback

+### Documentation

+All the information regarding the image generation is hosted publicly on [Github](https://github.com/Bitergia/fiware-chanchan/tree/master/docker/images/authzforce).

+### Issues

+If you find any issue with this image, feel free to contact us via [Github issue tracking system](https://github.com/Bitergia/fiware-chanchan/issues).